danihuerta/uaslp-python-basics/README.md

-In this repository, you have to push your solutions for every exercise done.
+In this repository, you will find the content of the course.

 ## How to
 1. Clone the repository using HTTPS or SSH (you need to have git installed)